jingjipan/revuhub/ARCHITECTURE.md

 	CurrentUserStorage implements UserLogin

-The `CurrentUserStorage` class makes use of `UserSearch` to allow user login.
+The `CurrentUserStorage` class makes use of `UserSearchValidator` to allow user login.
 The `CurrentUserStorage` class can also be used to retrieve the current logged-in user or whether any user is logged in at all.

 * `CurrentUserStorage` contains at most one `UserObject`
 * Through exception messages, `CurrentUserStorage` can suggest fixes to failed logins
 * Once logged in, a user may not log out of the system

+### Display Listing Classes

+    UserMovieStats implements UserMovieProfile
+    MovieListViewer implements MovieLists

+The `MovieListViewer` class retrieves lists of movies from the persistence layer, sorted by average rating.

+The `UserMovieStats` class retrieves similar lists for a user, filtering for movies they have reviewed.
+It also displays additional data, such as longest review and average rating of a user's reviewed movies.

 ### Search Classes